-Nicole Richie Tests Out the New Urban Decay ‘Petite’ Palette With NikkieTutorials
+Nicole Richie Learns How to Properly Use Highlighter, Teaches Us a Thing or Two

 If you’re still clueless about how to apply highlighter, Nicole Richie is right there with you.
 In a recent video alongside vlogger NikkieTutorials, “The Simple Life” alum and Urban Decay brand ambassador said that the makeup staple “is too advanced” and she “just doesn’t know how to do it.”

 Luckily, Nikkie was there to gift her with an impromptu tutorial.
-The entire, just-released makeover is a must-watch, but we’ll give you the sparknotes here.
+The entire just-released makeover is a must-watch, but we’ll give you the CliffsNotes here.
 Nikkie used the new Urban Decay Naked Petite Heat palette, but Richie’s eyes weren’t the only thing heating up in the video.
-It was the playful (and hilarious) innuendos between the two that made things super spicy.
+It was the playful innuendos between the two that made things hilarious.

 As Nikkie started filling in Richie’s brows, the latter revealed brows are one of her favorite steps in the makeup process.
 When she’s grooming them herself, she simply uses a brown eyeshadow to brush the hairs up.
 After that, if “she’s feeling sassy,” she’ll take concealer and place it under her eyes to make sure she looks awake.